Miro Quimbo

 Romero Federico "Miro" Saenz Quimbo (born December 12, 1969) is a Filipino politician who has served as the representative for Marikina's second district since 2025.
-A member of Lakas–CMD, he previously held the seat from 2010 to 2019.
+A member of Partido Federal ng Pilipinas, he previously held the seat from 2010 to 2019.

 Educated at the University of the Philippines Diliman, Quimbo began his legal career as an associate of the Poblador Bautista & Reyes law firm, during which he participated in the impeachment of Joseph Estrada.
 He became the chief executive officer (CEO) of the Pag-IBIG Fund in 2002 and served until 2010, when he resigned to run for a seat in the House of Representatives as a member of the Liberal Party.

 During his tenure in Congress, he held senior roles in the lower house and within the Liberal Party.
 During the 2016 elections, he served as the campaign manager of the Senate slate of the administration-backed Koalisyon ng Daang Matuwid and remained with the party following an exodus of members to PDP–Laban.
 Following Gloria Macapagal Arroyo's election as House speaker, he claimed the minority leadership before losing a voice vote to minority leader Danilo Suarez, an outcome he has since contested.

 In August 2024, Quimbo joined Lakas–CMD, the largest party in the lower house at the time.
 He was elected back to the lower house in 2025, marking his return to the legislature after a six-year absence.
+In March 2026, he joined the Partido Federal ng Pilipinas, the ruling party under President Bongbong Marcos.

 Early life and career

 Quimbo was born on December 12, 1969, in Catbalogan, Samar.
 He is the son of Romulo Quimbo, who would serve as a justice of the Sandiganbayan.
 He spent his first two years of elementary school at the Sacred Heart College in Catbalogan before transferring to the Marist School in Marikina, where he completed his elementary and secondary education.
-He took up Bachelor of Arts in History at the University of the Philippines Diliman, where he also pursued his legal studies.
+He took up Bachelor of Arts in history at the University of the Philippines Diliman, where he also pursued his legal studies.
 He is also a member of the UP Alpha Sigma.

 After graduating, he worked as the chief of staff of Representative Catalino Figueroa of Samar's second district from 1996 to 1998.
 He was hired as a partner for the Poblador Bautista & Reyes law firm in Makati.
 During his time at the law firm, Quimbo notarized the affidavit of a witness in the impeachment of President Joseph Estrada and presented their testimony during the impeachment trial.